georgewallace/elasticsearch/docs/reference/elasticsearch/mapping-reference/nested.md

 }
 ```

+%  TEST[continued]

 ## Using `nested` fields for arrays of objects [nested-fields-array-objects]

-If you need to index arrays of objects and to maintain the independence of each object in the array, use the `nested` data type instead of the [`object`](/reference/elasticsearch/mapping-reference/object.md) data type.
+If you need to index arrays of objects and to maintain the independence of each object in the array, use the `nested` data type instead of the [`object`](object.md) data type.

-Internally, nested objects index each object in the array as a separate hidden document, meaning that each nested object can be queried independently of the others with the [`nested` query](/reference/query-languages/query-dsl-nested-query.md):
+Internally, nested objects index each object in the array as a separate hidden document, meaning that each nested object can be queried independently of the others with the [`nested` query](query-dsl-nested-query.md):

 ```console
 PUT my-index-000001